 The Bar Foundation hosts several annual activities.
-The annual Law Day Luncheon program and its student components attracted more than 200 high school students in May, 2013 resulting in capacity attendance.
-In September, our very popular Fifty-Year Luncheon honored 15 lawyers who contributed to the legal profession and community for 50 years.
-The proceeds from the annual Daniel F. Mathews, Jr. Golf Outing this summer supported both the resurgent Volunteer Lawyers Project and our Foundation.
-And a recent grant from the Foundation to the Bar’s Senior Lawyers Section continues to fund the creation of an Oral/Video History of the legal profession in Central New York.
+The annual Law Day program is held each May 1.
+In June, our very popular Fifty-Year Luncheon will honor attorneys who contributed to the legal profession and community for 50 years.
+The proceeds from the annual Daniel F. Mathews, Jr. Golf Outing support our Foundation and fund the assistance for lawyers in need of counseling and other support.

 For use by an attorney or family member seeking financial assistance due to illness or other limiting factors impacting their practice of law.